matyalatte/Blender-Uasset-Addon/for_dev/README.md

 There are some python scripts to test the addon.

 - `regist_without_installing.py`: Script to use the addon without installing it in Blender.
-- `test.py`: Script to check if the addon can reconstract .uasset files.
+- `test.py`: Script to check if the addon can reconstruct .uasset files.
 - `lint.py`: Script to run pylint

 ## Flake8